 - by deactivating the interest-based ads of the providers that are part of the "About Ads" self-regulation campaign via the link http://www.aboutads.info/choices; these settings will also be deleted if you delete your cookies;

 - by permanent deactivation using a browser add-on, which you can find at http://www.google.com/settings/ads/plugin for Firefox, Internet Explorer and Google Chrome.

-Google also processes your personal data in the USA and has submitted to the EU-US Privacy Shield (see above).
+Google also processes your personal data in the USA (please see “Transfer to third countries”).

 If we process your data to protect legitimate interests, you may object to such processing for reasons relating to your particular situation.
 We will then no longer process your personal data unless we can document compelling reasons worthy of protection for the processing which outweigh your interests, rights and freedoms or the processing serves to assert, exercise or defend legal claims.

 You can request information about the data stored by us at any time.
 Please contact the data protection officer at GDV by e-mail (firstname.lastname@example.org) or by post to the controller’s above address.